GregTrevellick/VsixRatingChaser/README.md

 ![Vsix Rating Chaser](NugetIcon_64x64.png "Vsix Rating Chaser Logo")

-A package to gently encourage reviews for [Visual Studio][VisualStudioURL] extensions.
+A package to gently encourage ratings / reviews for [Visual Studio][VisualStudioURL] extensions.

 Available for download at the [nuget gallery][NugetUrl].